agude/agude.github.io/_drafts/2019-06-04-wayback_machine_archiver.md

 If you find my Archiver useful, please consider [**donating to the Internet Archive**][donate]; none of this would be possible without them!
-Your company may even match your donation, mine does!
+Your company may even match your donation like mine does!

 [donate]: https://archive.org/donate/